 In the last decade I have been working with others on a book on the trees to Kruger.
 The main author has forced me to identify exactly what is it that allows me to ID a particular tree species?
 He has asked this as he needs to photograph the key diagnostic features so that the reader can be as certain as possible of the identity of the species they have before them.
 I have found this very challenging for many species, and almost impossible for a handful!
 Searching for criteria has opened a whole range of “new” features that can be used to ID trees.
 BUT most importantly I have learned that a simple twig photograph is NOT ADEQUATE.

 In my presentation I demonstrate what I have learned, and how and why we tree book authors have failed the amateurs.
 Finally, I give examples from six common and widespread tree species of how future books can be improved.

 Entrance including teas at the start: R35 for Members, R55 for Non-members, R25 for students.
 No need to book.
 All welcome.

 Nursery visit: Claremont Farm

-Postponed until next year
+Postponed until later in the year